Learn to Speak Castilian Spanish Like a Spaniard! 15 Practical Resources and Tips

 It’s not the flashiest site out there, but all of the content is in Castilian Spanish, and it’s all free—so if this looks helpful to you, take advantage!

 The Wikitravel Castilian Spanish Phrasebook is a guide chock-full of useful information for anyone learning Castilian Spanish.

 There are basic phrases, phrases for problems you might encounter, numbers, seasons, days, colors, transportation, shopping, eating and more.
 You can learn a substantial amount of vocabulary from this resource alone.

 Does a phrasebook give you the urge to take off and travel to Spain?
-Your next step should be finding a great Lonely Planet travel guide about Spain.
+Then your next step should be finding a great Lonely Planet travel guide about Spain.

-How to Learn Castilian Spanish from Real-world Sources
+Learn Castilian Spanish from Authentic Sources

-Regularly watch Spanish YouTubers
+Watch Spanish YouTubers